Carmela Amato-Wierda, Ph.D.

 NH CREATES, Principal Investigator

-Carmela Amato-Wierda has been an associate professor of materials science at UNH since 1995 and became director of Tech Camp in 2014 after teaching in the program for several summers.
+Carmela Amato-Wierda has been an associate professor of materials science and chemistry at UNH since 1995 and became director of Tech Camp in 2014 after teaching in the program for several summers.
 During her tenure as director, the camp has significantly grown and diversified its student population and added a number of new programs that improve access to STEM education and careers.

 “Tech Camp empowers students, regardless of their background or experience level, to gain a better understanding of numerous STEM concepts through fun, collaborative, hands-on activities,” says Amato-Wierda.
 “They also get to work with teachers, graduate students and STEM professionals in a supportive environment on a vibrant college campus.
 It can really be life changing.”